ArnaoutLab/diversity/README.md

 ## Similarity-sensitive diversity

 In addition to being sensitive to frequency, it often makes sense to account for similarity in a diversity measure.
-For example, a community of 2 different types of rodents, may be considered less diverse as the same community where one of the rodent types was replaced by the same number of individuals of a bird species.
+For example, a community of 2 different types of rodents, may be considered less diverse than a community where one of the rodent species was replaced by the same number of individuals of a bird species.
 [Reeve et al.](https://arxiv.org/abs/1404.6520) and [Leinster and Cobbold](https://doi.org/10.1890/10-2402.1) present a general mathematically rigorous way of incorporating similarity measures into Hill's framework.
 The result is a family of similarity-sensitive diversity indices parameterized by the same viewpoint parameter as well as the similarity function used for the species in the meta- or subcommunities of interest.
-As opposed to accounting for distinct species and their frequency, these similarity-sensitive diversity measures can be interpreted as accounting for different possibly overlapping clusters of mutually similar species and their combined frequencies.
+These similarity-sensitive diversity measures account for both the pairwise similarity between all species and their frequencies.

 ## One package to calculate them all